 Spinal stenosis care at Mayo Clinic

-People who come to Mayo Clinic for spinal stenosis care will be treated by a multidisciplinary team.
-It may include specialists in neurology, neurosurgery, orthopedic surgery, physical rehabilitation, oncology, pain medicine, radiology and rheumatology.
+If you come to Mayo Clinic for spinal stenosis care, you'll be treated by a team of experts.
+Your care team may include specialists in neurology, neurosurgery, orthopedic surgery, physical rehabilitation, oncology, pain medicine, radiology and rheumatology.
 Mayo Clinic doctors work together to make sure you get exactly the care you need.

 Advanced diagnosis and treatment